xbeat/Machine-Learning/README.md

 Introduction to Dynamic Price Modelling: Bates Model

 The Bates model is an extension of the Heston stochastic volatility model, incorporating jump processes to capture sudden price movements.
 It's widely used in financial markets for option pricing and risk management, particularly for assets exhibiting both continuous and discontinuous price changes.

+## Identifying and Removing Duplicates in Pandas

+Understanding Duplicates in Pandas

+Duplicates in Pandas DataFrames can significantly impact data analysis by skewing results and leading to incorrect conclusions.
+This presentation will explore methods to identify and remove duplicates, ensuring data integrity and accuracy in your analysis.

+## Feature Scaling in Machine Learning Algorithms

+Introduction to Feature Scaling in Machine Learning

+Feature scaling is a crucial preprocessing step in many machine learning algorithms.
+It involves transforming the features to a common scale, which can significantly improve the performance and convergence of certain algorithms.
+This presentation will explore the concept of feature scaling, its importance, common methods, and when to apply them.

 ## Multiclass vs. Multilabel Classification in Python